 We look forward to hearing from you as soon as possible.

-Places are limited so please book early to avoid disappointment.
+Places are limited so please book as soon as possible.

 The East India Club